waelhammoudeh/overpass-4-slackware/README.md

 ```
 http://overpass-api.de/api/interpreter?data=[out:csv(\"name\";false)];way(33.56090, -111.96920, 33.57510, -111.93470)[highway];out;
 ```
+## Final Thoughts:

+I want to make it clear that my intention in sharing this information is not to create documentation for Overpass; that task rightfully belongs to the development team led by Roland Olbricht.
+Instead, I would like to express my heartfelt gratitude and appreciation to Roland Olbricht and the entire development team for their hard work, dedication and the great software product.

+My motivation in sharing this information is solely to encourage and assist new users who may be interested in using Overpass.
+I hope that this information proves to be helpful to someone in their journey with Overpass.

 ### DISCLAIMER:
 I am NOT an expert on "overpassAPI".
 Information here may not be accurate, use